SoftwareHeritage/swh-deposit/docs/spec-loading.md

 **deposit** table:
   - id (bigint): deposit's identifier
   - reception_date (date): First deposit's reception date
-  - complete_data (date): Date when the deposit is deemed complete and ready for injection
+  - complete_data (date): Date when the deposit is deemed complete and ready for loading
   - collection (id): The collection the deposit belongs to
   - external id (text): client's internal identifier (e.g hal's id, etc...).
   - client_id (id) : Client which did the deposit
-  - swh_id (str) : swh identifier result once the injection is complete
+  - swh_id (str) : swh identifier result once the loading is complete
   - status (enum): The deposit's current status

 - As mentioned, a deposit can have a status, whose possible values